IBM/z_ansible_collections_samples/ibm_concert/z_apars/README.md

 ## Set up job templates on Ansible Automation Platform
 These playbooks are designed to be used with Ansible Automation Platform (AAP) job templates.
 The information in the `host_vars` can be used to set up Inventory and Hosts on AAP.

-Review the required inputs to each playbooks to set up Surveys on AAP so the job runs correctly.

-- Set up an AAP [schedule](https://docs.ansible.com/automation-controller/latest/html/userguide/scheduling.html) to send cert data to IBM Concert on a regular basis
+Here are the set up steps:
+- Build an [Execution Environment](execution-environments) using the sample files provided

-- Set up an AAP [job template](https://docs.ansible.com/automation-controller/latest/html/userguide/job_templates.html#create-a-job-template) to send data to Concert
-- A survey is needed for the following playbook variables:
+- Set up an AAP [job template](https://docs.ansible.com/automation-controller/latest/html/userguide/job_templates.html#create-a-job-template) to send data to Concert.
+A survey is needed for the following playbook variables:
   ```
   zmf_host: ''
   zmf_port: ''